davidverweij/phone-grown/instructable.md

 What we like about smart displays is that they add something visually to the home.
 They can tell everyone in the home when something is happening, without a loud 'beep' from someone's phone.
 To make sure your smart display fits your home, skills and style, we will create our own!
 Instead of fiddling digitally, we are going to create a drawing, physically.
 If you are doing this tutorial with the family, try to get everyone to add something to it!
 Before we draw, we first need a holder for our phone.

 ### Decide how to display your smart display
 To make sure that your smart display can be seen from different places in the room, we need to make it stand vertically.
 This is entirely up to you and depends on where you want to have it.
 You could for example hang the phone on the wall with some hooks and wire, attach it to your fridge or perhaps place it in a phone stand.
-Either way **_make sure the phone is plugged in and charging_**.
+Either way, **_make sure the phone is plugged in and charging_**.
 If you don't have a phone stand, we found and followed a quick and easy [tutorial on folding a phone stand](https://youtu.be/mW5M6cepIBI){: target="_blank"} out of an A4 sheet of paper by Wellington Oliveira (@Easy Origami) on Youtube.
 It takes no more than 10 minutes and fits nicely with the paper drawing in the next step.

 ### Start drawing
 At the end of this tutorial the phone will highlight areas of your drawing to indicate something happened, or in our case, when the temperature rises and when the ISS passes over.
 Think about a drawing that could represent both of these things at the same time, or perhaps create two separate drawings on the same paper.
 The drawing doesn't have to be literal, it can also be abstract - anything you want really!
-Since the background highlights will be quite colourful, we suggest to stick to a line drawing with pen or pencil.
+Since the background highlights will be quite colourful, we suggest sticking to a line drawing with a pen or pencil.
 Don't worry about getting it right the first time, you can easily try a few drawing or change the drawing later!

 1. Cut a piece of white paper a bit larget than your phone. _Use thin, standard copier thickness (~70/80gsm) so that the phone's screen can shine through_.
 1. Place the paper over the phone in its stand, and roughly mark the corners of the screen with some dots.
 1. Take the paper off the phone, and start drawing!
 You can use the marked corners to know where the screen lights up later on.

-Once your happy with a drawing, place the drawing in front of the phone and go to the next step.
+Once you're happy with a drawing, place the drawing in front of the phone and go to the next step.
 You can always come back and change or redo the drawing if you feel like it!

 ## Step 5: create and connect backgrounds
 All that is left to do is to highlight your drawing when the data says something is happening.
 Using the Google Sheet, we will now indicate which areas should light up, and in which colours, using _backgrounds_.
 Let's first focus on the part of your drawing that indicates the high temperature.